Arunabh17oo/Evalo./README.md

 - **Strict Data Sanitization**: Deep NoSQLi and XSS prevention via strict input sanitization on all subjective answers and data layers.
 - **Container Security**: Non-root Docker execution and dependency scanning to mitigate infrastructure vulnerabilities.

+### 🤖 Eva - Your AI Knowledge Assistant
+The platform now features **Eva**, a dedicated glassmorphic AI chatbot:
+- **Project Intelligence**: Eva is trained on the Evalo architecture and can assist users with platform queries, proctoring rules, and technical support.
+- **Seamless Integration**: Fixed support access with direct fallbacks to **Arunabh17oo@gmail.com**.
+- **Interactive UI**: Features a sleek, minimizable interface with real-time AI responses.

 ### 💎 Premium User Experience
 Built with a "Design-First" philosophy, featuring a fully immersive environment:
 - **Role-Based 3D Backgrounds**: